 Term Limit.
 Leadership members are limited to no more than two (2) terms.

 Candidate Eligibility.
-A leadership candidate must be eligible to run and vote as an athlete representative, as defined in Section IV and the time of their candidature.
+A Leadership candidate must be eligible to run and vote as an athlete representative, as defined in Section IV and the time of their candidature.

 Tie.
 If there is a tie, then there shall be a second ballot and the election shall be repeated.
 If a second ballot and election between two candidates does not produce a winner, then a coin toss will be used to determine the successful candidate.

 Section 5.
 General Powers and Duties of the Leadership.
-The Leadership shall
+The Leadership shall:

-Guide and ensure effective communication between the AAC, members and the USOPC.
+Guide and ensure effective communication between Team USA AC , Members and the USOPC.

-Hire and supervise the AAC Executive Director.
+Hire, supervise, and terminate the employment ofTeam USA AC Executive Director in accordance with USOPC policies and procedures.

-Have the authority to make decisions on behalf of the AAC, in accordance with these Bylaws regarding Approval of Actions and Elections.
+Have the authority to make decisions on behalf of Team USA AC, in accordance with these Bylaws regarding Approval of Actions and Elections.

-Appoint all AAC Standing Committees in accordance with Article X, of these Bylaws.
+Appoint all Team USA AC Standing Committees in accordance with Article X, of these Bylaws.

-Select a member of the USOPA/AAC Joint Nominating Committee in accordance with Article X. , Section 5 of these Bylaws.
+Select a member of the USOPA/Team USA AC Joint Nominating Committee in accordance with Article X. , Section 5 of these Bylaws.

-Be responsible for maintaining the AAC Bylaws, keeping the AAC accountable to its Bylaws, and interpreting the Bylaws as necessary.
+Be responsible for maintaining Team USA AC Bylaws, keeping Team USA AC accountable to its Bylaws, and interpreting the Bylaws as necessary.

-Manage the budget, business, and affairs of the AAC.
+Manage the budget, business, and affairs of Team USA AC.

-Set policy for . the AAC.
+Set policy for Team USA AC. .

 If a member of Leadership is also a Sport Representative or General Paralympic Representative they will have one vote.